AngeloFranciscoSA/AngeloFranciscoSA/README.md

 After this, I start to working in Embraer SA as a Intern.
 Stay there from 1 year and 9 months, there I learned Python and Data Science.

 Nowadays, I'm working in TrackCash a Startup in my city.
-I'm responsible to API.
+I'm responsible to API and Interfaces.

 ## About me